Software Development: Definition, Types, Methodologies, and More

 Software Development Lifecycle

-The information in this stage is used to define the project's approach and to analyze its feasibility so that the project can be implemented with minimum risks..
+In this stage, you will also have to define the project's approach and analyze its feasibility so that the project can be implemented with minimum risks.

 Stage 3: Designing the Product Architecture